discretize/discretize-guides/builds/necromancer/condi-scourge/index.md

 - If you're using <Skill name="Summon Shadow Fiend"/>, you should use <Skill name="Haunt"/> off cooldown as it has no cast time.
 - You want to combo <Skill name="Blood is Power"/> and <Skill name="Desert Shroud"/> together to take advantage of <Trait name="Plague Sending"/>.
 Use <Skill name="Desert Shroud"/> as you cast <Skill name="Blood is Power"/> to ensure you transfer the right conditions (the self caused <Condition name="Bleeding"/> and <Condition name="Torment"/> from <Skill name="Blood is Power"/> specifically).
 - While you want to maintain 3 shades up, you still want to focus on the rest of the skill prioritization as the wasted cooldown time outweighs the minor loss of Expertise.
-- Be sure to place shades on significant targets: A <Specialization name="Scourge"/> itself counts as a shade activator, and will already hit your primary target with shade abilities from your character.
-(For example, place them on Anomalies in the [Shattered Observatory](/fractals/shattered-observatory) fractal)
+- Casting your <Skill name="Manifest Sand Shade"/> on the group will provide large amounts of barrier passively through your rotation.
+They can also be used on other significant targets such as the Anomalies in the [Shattered Observatory](/fractals/shattered-observatory) fractal.
+A <Sepcialization name="Scourge"/> counts as a shade activator itself and will also hit any targets within range from your shade abilites.
 - If your group has three (or more) Scourges, you can all take <Skill name="Summon Bone Minions"/> and replace <Skill name="Signet of Undeath"/> with a different utility skill of choice (provided all Scourges use their <Skill name="Putrid Explosion"/> skill off cooldown).
 - Your <Trait name="Dhuumfire"/> trait has an internal cooldown of one second.
 Be sure to space out your shade skills (including <Skill name="Manifest Sand Shade"/> and <Skill name="Desert Shroud"/>) instead of blindly spamming them off cooldown.